 inverse modeling executable lbfgsb.
 Detailed information is required that is not

-always be well known and several solution iterations may be required before the optimal
+always well known.
+Several solution iterations may be required before the optimal

-input parameters have been properly defined.
-In this CAPTEX example, change the first-guess source term to 30000 g which will be assumed for all simulation hours (1500-2300) although we know the source was only active from 1700-2000.
+input parameters can be properly defined.
+In this hypothetical example, change the first-guess source term to 1000 g/h.
 Leave the other parameters with their default values.
 If further changes are required, then consider the following:

 - The first guess value represents an estimate of the source term and the minimization will determine if there is sufficient information to change that value.

 - The scaling factor is used to reduce the numeric range of the source and predictions; a smaller range improves the solution convergence.

 - The first-guess uncertainty needs to be defined as the sum of a fraction and

 a constant value.
 The emission inversion results are less sensitive to the first guess when large uncertainties are prescribed.

 - The measurement uncertainty should also be defined as a fraction and a constant.